-Pauline M. Maki, Ph.D.
-Investigator, Cognition Section

-Gerontology Research Center Room 2-C-19 Phone 410-558-8627 Fax 410-558-8265 E mail maki@mvx.grc.nia.nih.gov fellowship, she held joint appointments as a National Research Council (NRC) Fellow in the Laboratory of Personality and Cognition, NIA and as an Instructor in the Department of Psychiatry and Behavioral Sciences at Johns Hopkins.
+Pauline M. Maki, Ph.D., Investigator Cognition Section Gerontology Research Center Room 2-C-19 Phone 410-558-8627 Fax 410-558-8265 E mail maki@mvx.grc.nia.nih.gov Biography: Dr. Maki received her Ph.D. in Experimental Psychology from the University of Minnesota and completed a postdoctoral fellowship in the Dementias of Aging at Johns Hopkins University School of Medicine.
+Following her postdoctoral fellowship, she held joint appointments as a National Research Council (NRC) Fellow in the Laboratory of Personality and Cognition, NIA and as an Instructor in the Department of Psychiatry and Behavioral Sciences at Johns Hopkins.
 In 1999, she joined the Laboratory as an Investigator.
 She studies the neuropsychology of memory and the effects of hormone replacement therapy on memory, other cognitive abilities, and brain functioning.
 She leads a number of clinical intervention trials that focus on the effects of estrogen, selective estrogen receptor modulators (SERMs), and testosterone on cognition and brain functioning in older adults.
+Keywords: